J-PAL State and Local Innovation Initiative – Q&A

 When are applications for this round of the competition due?

-The deadline to submit letters of interest for the most recent round of the competition was February 17, 2017.
-J-PAL North America is not currently inviting letters of interest and anticipates announcing the next application round and deadline in Fall 2017.
+The deadline to submit letters of interest for the current round of the competition is March 2, 2018.
+Read the instructions for submitting letters of interest here.

 How many state or local governments will be selected?

-Five state and local governments were selected in the first round of the competition: Pennsylvania, Puerto Rico, South Carolina, Philadelphia, and Rochester.
+Five state and local governments were selected in the first round of the competition: Pennsylvania; Puerto Rico; South Carolina; the City of Philadelphia, Pennsylvania; and the City of Rochester, New York.
 Three state and local governments were selected in the second round of the competition: the City of Baltimore, Maryland; King County, Washington; and Santa Clara County, California.
 Read more about the projects here.

 Can a single jurisdiction submit applications from more than one agency or department?

 Multiple agencies or departments from the same jurisdiction may apply, either together or separately.
 Where feasible, we encourage agencies or departments from the same jurisdiction to apply together and to describe either (a) how they would coordinate on a single project or (b) how they would use the resources available through the competition to support multiple projects.